Noitcereon/simple-sorting/README.md

 ## Installation

+There are two ways to install Simple Sorting: manual or semi-automatic with CurseForge.

+### CurseForge
+If you don't want to manually install it, you can use CurseForge: https://www.curseforge.com/minecraft/mc-mods/noits-simple-sorting

+### Manual
 This mod requires Fabric Loader and Fabric API.
 You can get them here: https://fabricmc.net/ if you haven't already.

 - Go to the [latest release](https://github.com/Noitcereon/simple-sorting/releases/tag/0.2.0-MC1.19).